VigneshwaranBS/LangChain-Restaurant-Name-Generator-OpenAI-API/README.md

 -Optionally, utilize the additional data from SerpAPI to gather insights and trends for the generated names.

 6.Contributing
 Contributions are welcome!
-If you want to contribute to this project, please follow the guidelines outlined in the CONTRIBUTING.md file.
+If you want to contribute to this project, please follow the guidelines outlined in the README.md file.

-7.License
-This project is licensed under the MIT License.

-Feel free to modify this README file based on your project's specific details, requirements, and guidelines.
-Add sections, update information, and provide relevant links to your project's documentation, API references, or any other resources.

 ```